+ALS, or amyotrophic laterals sclerosis, is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 A-myo-trophic comes from the Greek language.
-"A" means no or negative.
-"Myo" refers to muscle, and "Trophic" means nourishment – "No muscle nourishment."
+"A" means no. "Myo" refers to muscle, and "Trophic" means nourishment – "No muscle nourishment."
 When a muscle has no nourishment, it "atrophies" or wastes away.
 "Lateral" identifies the areas in a person's spinal cord where portions of the nerve cells that signal and control the muscles are located.
-As this area degenerates it leads to scarring or hardening ("sclerosis") in the region.
+As this area degenerates, it leads to scarring or hardening ("sclerosis") in the region.

-The body has many kinds of nerves.
-There are those involved in the process of thinking, memory, and of detecting sensations (such as hot/cold, sharp/dull), and others for vision, hearing, and other bodily functions.
-The nerves that are affected when you have ALS are the motor neurons that provide voluntary movements and muscle power.
-Examples of voluntary movements are your making the effort to reach for the phone or step off a curb; these actions are controlled by the muscles in the arms and legs.
+Motor neurons reach from the brain to the spinal cord and from the spinal cord to the muscles throughout the body.
+The progressive degeneration of the motor neurons in ALS eventually leads to their demise.
+When the motor neurons die, the ability of the brain to initiate and control muscle movement is lost.
+With voluntary muscle action progressively affected, people may lose the ability to speak, eat, move and breathe.
+The motor nerves that are affected when you have ALS are the motor neurons that provide voluntary movements and muscle control.
+Examples of voluntary movements are making the effort to reach for a smart phone or step off a curb.
+These actions are controlled by the muscles in the arms and legs.